SansarJs/dependency/README.md

 + **Parent container**: A container can have a parent.
 Dependency definitions on children hoist that of their ancestors.
 Similarly, at resolution time, containers are travelled up the tree
+* **Scope**: an optional, unique tag for some containers, that force them as the layers to evaluate and eventually cache scoped resolver- and generator-based dependency definitions.

 Classes: